 Pascal Mazurier entered his plea in the city of Bangalore over allegations that he raped his daughter in a case that dates back to June 2012.

-Sessions Court judge Shubha Gowdar formally framed the charges of rape during Mazurier’s brief appearance after ruling last month that there was sufficient evidence for him to face trial.“The sessions court judge, who is also the special judge for child rights, framed the charges against Pascal Mazurier for offences punishable under the Indian Penal Code,” public prosecutor B.T.
-Venkatesh said.
+Sessions Court judge Shubha Gowdar formally framed the charges of rape during Mazurier’s brief appearance after ruling last month that there was sufficient evidence for him to face trial.

 The judge adjourned the case until February 15 when she will fix a date for the trial to start, Venkatesh told AFP outside the court.